mmontone/mutils/docs/mu-lambda-list.md

 - **Version**: 0.1

- Lambda with destructuring and syntax for ignorable arguments.
+ Lambda lists with destructuring and ignorable arguments.

  Usage: